billybil/strp_hw/README.md

 ```

 Once these are done, please stop backend your service (Control-C typically) and restart.
-Now your future test payments should start seeing payments in your [Stripe Dashboard](https://dashboard.stripe.com/test/payments).
+Now your  test payments should start appearing in your [Stripe Dashboard](https://dashboard.stripe.com/test/payments).

 ## Testing the Payments
-Here are a few card numbers you can test the UI with:
+Here are a few card numbers you can test the Payments with:

 * Successful Payment:  `4242 4242 4242 4242`
 * Payment is Declined: `4000 0000 0000 9995`

-Stripe has provided a lot of test data to be used in testing the integration.
-To find the full list please head over to the (Stripe Testing)[https://stripe.com/docs/testing#cards] page.
+If interested, Stripe has provided a lot of different cards to be used in testing the integration.
+To find the full list please head over to the [Stripe Testing](https://stripe.com/docs/testing#cards) page.

 ## Testing the Webhook
-There is a webhook built to log successful payments for fulfillment.
-Successful charges are logged to `fulfillment.txt`.
-The webhook can be tested using the (Stripe CLI)[https://stripe.com/docs/stripe-cli] tool.
+Successful charges are handled by a webhook and logged to `fulfillment.txt`.
+The webhook can be tested using the [Stripe CLI](https://stripe.com/docs/stripe-cli) tool.

 To start testing the webhook locally, open a new terminal type in:
 ```
 stripe listen --forward-to localhost:3001/webhook
 ```

-In different terminal tab type in:
+To test successful payments, in different terminal tab type in:
 ```
 stripe trigger payment_intent.succeeded
 ```